 Click here to view the Framework for Corporate Governance.

-In 2012-13 the City of Lincoln Council operated an Executive system, comprising the Leader and five other portfolio holders.
-Most decision-making within the Council takes place within the Executive.
+The City of Lincoln Council operates an Executive system, comprising the Leader and other portfolio holders.
+Much of the operational decision-making within the Council takes place within the Executive.

-To improve the quality of the decisions made by the Council, a scrutiny structure was put in place under the local government modernisation agenda, which provided the opportunity for the remaining 27 non-Executive Councillors the chance to challenge decisions made by the Executive.
-This is a summary of the scrutiny work which has taken place in the year 2012/2013.
+To improve the quality of the decisions made by the Council, a scrutiny structure was put in place under the local government modernisation agenda, which provided the opportunity for the remaining non-Executive Councillors to challenge decisions made by the Executive.

 Shared Revenues and Benefits Service - Annual Report 2014

 The Annual Report for the Shared Revenues and Benefits Service focuses on achievements and changes within the service over the past year.

 Click here to view the Shared Revenues and Benefits Service - Annual Report 2014.

 The Local Performance Management Framework